Intentional Action: How to Move From Idea to Action

 1. Clear the Decks

-Brain Dump: Brain dumping is your secret weapon!
-The act of getting the thoughts and ideas out of your head and onto paper (or into your digital notes), relieves so much pressure.
+Brain Dump: A brain dump is one of the most effective ways to reduce mental overload.
+By getting thoughts and ideas out of your head and onto paper (or into digital notes), you immediately release pressure and create space to focus.

 2. Create Manageable Goals

-For other goals, the same principles apply.
-Take bigger goals and reverse plan them.
-Create a more realistic step by step roadmap of all of the tasks you need to tackle, paying attention to the timeline you set yourself.
+Create a more realistic step by step roadmap of your goals, and then of the tasks you need to tackle, paying attention to the timeline you set yourself.
+But remember, it's not about rushing to complete them as fast as possible, it's about the consistency of showing up, and taking intentional action each day.

 5. Create an Action List

-Your action list is what you can work with every day.
-You add your top priorities, and any other steps that will help you progress towards your goals.
+Your action list is specific, and focuses on what matters most.
+It helps you identify your top priorities, and small manageable steps that will help you move forward with purpose.

 6. Review & Reflect

-Frequently reviewing your goals and progress helps you remain focused and support you to take intentional action.
-It helps you identify things that may need adapting or changing completely.
+Frequently reviewing your goals and progress helps you stay aligned with your goals, and helps you identify things that may need adapting or changing along the way.

 7. Short Focus Sessions